Moving from Texas to the Heart of America

 Chicago housing and living costs

-The cost of living and housing mostly depend on which city in Texas you are moving from.
+To give you concrete numbers, check the following examples.
 If you are moving from Dallas for example, you will find Chicago’s cost of living 16% more expensive, with housing over 40% more expensive.
 But if you are moving from Austin, Chicago will be 6% less expensive, with housing up to 30% cheaper.

 Chicago’s neighborhoods differ a lot from one another, so we would recommend you to do your homework in advance and pick a neighborhood that best fits your lifestyle.

 Top sights in Chicago

 With a vibrant social scene, music festivals, great food and, of course, beer, Chicago will not disappoint you when it comes to leisure.
 The city boasts over 26 miles of shoreline, which means you will have plenty of fascinating beaches to choose from.

 Among the top sights, you should visit are the Willis Tower, Millenium Park, Navy Pier, Cloud Gate, Shedd Aquarium, the Art Institute of Chicago, and its magnificent parks such as Millennium Park, Oz Park, Lincoln Park, Indian Boundary Park, Grant Park, and Jackson Park.